 Do not use aggressive force or aggressive chemicals

-Just because your vehicle is covered in paint protection film or ceramic coating does not mean it is free to abuse.
+Your vehicle is covered in paint protection film.
 You want to be gentle with the coating or film.
 Furthermore, be sure to keep aggressive chemicals like bug and tar removers off your film or coating.
 These can cause damage to either product.
 You will want to “wash” off any aggressive chemicals immediately after use with a spray detailer or water.